Library Prize Competition

 - Incomplete or late submissions cannot be considered.

-- Winning submissions become the property of PCC and will be posted on the Library website.
+- Winning submissions become the property of PCC and will be posted on the Library's website, social media pages, or other promotional materials.

 - Complete the Library Prize Submission Form 2014.